pmcharrison/psynet-mirror/docs/experimenter/deployment.rst

     docker run hello-world

-If it doesn't run the command successfully log out and log in a gain or reboot.
-Then try running the command again.
+If the command doesn't run successfully log out and in again or reboot the machine.
+After, try running the last command again.

 Deployment from docker.io
 -------------------------